← Research library

 Three mechanisms produce most of the drawdown compression:

 • ATR-based exits.
 Every entry ships with a stop derived from the recent volatility of the underlying, not a fixed percentage.
-A name with a 6% ADR gets a wider stop than a name with a 2% ADR — same dollar risk per name, different distance.
-The stop is set once and not moved adversely; only trailed when the trade is in profit.
+A name with a 6% ADR gets a wider stop than a name with a 2% ADR, same dollar risk per name, different distance.
+The protective stop is set once and not moved; profits are taken by a separate trend exit, a close back below the trend, not by ratcheting the stop itself.

 • Position cap + score-gated bypass.
 The live stack never holds more than a small fixed number of concurrent positions.
 The cap can be exceeded only by names with composite scores in the top decile of the live universe, which forces capital concentration on high-conviction names rather than diluting it across a long roster of mediocre ones.

 • Engine rotation by macro.
 The single most important mechanism.
-When the broad market deteriorates, the macro switch rotates out of the small-cap momentum engine (Suzaku, peak standalone drawdown 32.5%) and into either defensive-sector vehicles (Byakko, peak 33.1%) or recovery large-caps (Seiryū, peak 40.9%) or simply to cash.
-Each engine on its own can produce a drawdown north of 30%.
-The live stack's worst was 17.7%.
+When the broad market deteriorates, the macro switch rotates out of the small-cap momentum engine (Suzaku) and into either defensive-sector vehicles (Byakko), recovery large-caps (Seiryū), or simply to cash.
+Run ungated, firing on every session regardless of regime , each engine on its own produces drawdowns far deeper than the stack: the momentum sleeve well north of 30%, and the quality engine, in a fully ungated backtest, deep enough that none would be ownable alone.
+The live stack’s worst was 15.9%.

 The gap is the architecture

 The interesting number isn't the live stack drawdown by itself.
-It's the gap between the live stack drawdown and the worst per-engine drawdown.
-Suzaku alone touched 32.5% in the standalone backtest.
-The live stack — the same Suzaku engine, plus the other three, gated by the macro switch — topped out at 17.7%.
+It's the gap between the live stack drawdown and the drawdown each engine runs on its own.
+Ungated, every engine firing whenever its own rules say yes, with no macro switch, the small-cap momentum sleeve alone runs drawdowns well north of 30%.
+The live stack, the same engines, gated by the macro switch and rotated against each other, topped out at 15.9%.
 The delta between those numbers is what the four-engine architecture buys.
 It is also the answer to the most common question about regime-switching systems: is the macro switch worth the added complexity?
 The drawdown gap is the worth.

 What we don't do